Lob2018/facebook-post-bulk-deleter/README.md

-# facebook-post-bulk-deleter
+# 🚮 facebook-post-bulk-deleter (Updated May 28, 2025)

 **Description:**
-This JavaScript script (script.js file) allows Facebook users to bulk delete their posts from their account.
-By automating the deletion process, this script makes it easy to manage post history, enabling users to quickly and efficiently clean up unwanted content.
-(Updated May 28, 2025)
+This JavaScript script (to be pasted into the browser's developer console) allows Facebook users to mass delete their posts by automating the deletion process.

 ## Features